rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 The basic Ubuntu/L4T system came preloaded on the Orin DK eMMC, and initial familiar OS configuration, networking and account setup only required keyboard, mouse, DP-capable VESA monitor on first power-up.

 Then, after

- sudo apt update && sudo apt upgrade
+		sudo apt update && sudo apt upgrad

 of this initial setup, the new JetPack 5 software suite then only required

- sudo apt install nvidia-jetpack
+ 		sudo apt install nvidia-jetpack**

 for direct installation.